 The folder structure is the way reports are presented to the user.
-Plan the folder structure in a way that the logic is easy for the end user.
-With folders you can classify reports into different categories.
+Plan the folder structure in a way that it is logical for the end-user.
+With folders, you can classify reports into different categories.

-In order not to clutter user's view with the Admin reports (statistics, maintenance etc.) these reports can be placed in a folder accessible only by the admin.
+In order not to clutter the user's view with the Admin reports (statistics, maintenance, etc.) these reports can be placed in a folder accessible only by the admin.

 When attaching a new report to the report structure, myDBR searches for the stored procedures that have the myDBR report prefix (as set in Environmental settings) and have not yet been attached to the structure and lets you choose the one to be added.
 You can invoke the SQL Editor and create a new report procedure.